rashevskyv/dbi/README_ENG.md

 * **AppSorting** - options for sorting the list of applications
 * **SaveSorting** - options for sorting saves
 * **Visibility of main menu items** - customize which options will appear in DBI's main menu, you can prevent an option from appearing in the main menu by editing the item to **false**
+* **HighlightUpdates** - h ighlight files with updates to curently instaled titles in file browsers

 ### MainMenu
 Shows the corresponding menu items.